Efficient Vision-Language Models by Summarizing Visual Tokens into Compact Registers

 arXiv Detail & Related papers (2024-11-21T14:22:38Z) - SparseVLM: Visual Token Sparsification for Efficient Vision-Language Model Inference [45.11612407862277]

-In vision-language models (VLMs), visual tokens usually consume a significant amount of computational overhead.
+In vision-language models (VLMs), visual tokens usually bear a significant amount of computational overhead despite sparsity of information in them when compared to text tokens.

-We propose an efficient training-free token optimization mechanism dubbed SparseVLM without extra parameters or fine-tuning costs.
+We propose a text-guided training-free token optimization mechanism dubbed SparseVLM that eliminates the need of extra parameters or fine-tuning costs.

 arXiv Detail & Related papers (2024-10-06T09:18:04Z) - VideoLLM-MoD: Efficient Video-Language Streaming with Mixture-of-Depths Vision Computation [66.00245701441547]